IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 selected sound file from the corresponding event folder will be played.
 Playback will end when the sound file completes playing, regardless of the state of the input.
-Playback will not repeat automatically, but can be restarted by deactivating the input (dicconnecting from GND) and then reactivating it.
+Playback will not repeat automatically, but can be restarted by deactivating the input (disconnecting from GND) and then reactivating it.

 ##### Option Files